euroscipy/euroscipy_proceedings/papers/robert_cimrman/robert_cimrman.rst

    control mesh, Bézier mesh. :label:`ig-domain-grids`

 On a single patch, such as our whole domain, the NURBS basis can be arbitrarily smooth - this is another compelling feature not easily obtained by FEM.
-The basis on the patch is uniquely determined by a *knot vector* for each axis, and covers the whole patch, see Figure :ref:`ig-base`.
+The basis on the patch is uniquely determined by a *knot vector* for each axis, see [NURBS]_, and covers the whole patch, see Figure :ref:`ig-base`.

 .. figure:: ig-base.png
    :scale: 12%